 Either way, resetting a WordPress site involves removing all existing content and returning WordPress to its default settings.

-The simplest way to accomplish this is by using a plugin, but you can also do it manually.
+The simplest way to accomplish this is by using a A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More, but you can also do it manually.
 We’ll outline both methods below.